Native Americans and English traders both came armed, and did not asssume every deal would be negotiated peacefully

-Under international law as the Europeans defined it in 1607, the English were entitled to claim Virginia by right of discovery.
+Under international law - as the Europeans defined it - the English were entitled to claim Virginia by right of discovery.
 The European nations knew the lands in the New World were not "empty."
 However, the Europeans asserted rights to lands that were not occupied by any *Christian* prince.

 The colonists made their claim to Virginia clear with a religious symbol, by erecting a cross at Cape Henry when they arrived.
 The English claimed exclusive territorial title by right of discovery, and the cross alerted any other Europeans that the colonists would defend that claim.

 Europeans also claimed lands by right of conquest.
 After the English defeated an enemy, they felt entitled to claim exclusive rights to the lands of the enemy.